git-town/git-town/website/src/stacked-changes.md

 branch `1-refactor`:

 ```
-git append 2-rename-foo
+git town append 2-rename-foo
 ```

-[git append](commands/append.md) creates a new feature branch on top of the currently checked out branch (which is `1-refactor`).
+[git town append](commands/append.md) creates a new feature branch on top of the currently checked out branch (which is `1-refactor`).
 We now have this lineage:

 ```